-Returns a metric with display name disp\name, unique name uniq\name and description descr.
+Returns a metric with display name disp_name, unique name uniq_name and description descr.

-- dtype specifies the data type, which can either be <tt>INTEGER</tt>" or FLOAT". - uom is the unit of measurement, which is either <tt>sec</tt>" for seconds orocc" for number of occurrences. - val specifies whether there is any data available for this particular metric.
+- dtype specifies the data type, which can either be <tt>INTEGER</tt>'' or FLOOAT". - uom is the unit of measurement, which is either <tt>sec</tt>'' for seconds orocc" for number of occurrences. - val specifies whether there is any data available for this particular metric.
 It can either be "VOID" (no data available, metric will not be shown in CUBE) or an empty string (metric will be shown and data is present). - parent is a previously created metric which will be the new metric's parent.
-To define a root node, use NULL instead. - url is a link to an HTML page describing the new metric in detail.
-If you want to mirror the page at several locations, you can use the macro @ as a prefix, which will be replaced by an available mirror defined using def\mirror() (see Section ??).
+To define a root node, use NULL instead. - url is a link to an HTMLpage describing the new metric in detail.
+If you want to mirror the page at several locations, you can use the macro @mirror@ as a prefix, which will be replaced by an available mirror defined using def_mirror() (see Section ??). - type_of_metric specifies the nature of this metric.
+If you want to store exclusive (along call tree) values, use a constant CUBE_METRIC_EXCLUSIVE, if you want to store inclusive (along call tree) values, use a constant CUBE_M← ETRIC_EXCLUSIVE, if you want to define a derived metric, use one of the constants: CUBE_POSTDERIVED_METRIC, CUBE_PREDERIVED_METR← IC_EXCLUSIVE or CUBE_PREDERIVED_METRIC_INCLUSIVE.